CrashCortez/vitadock-mpv/debs/rip4/readme.md

 ```

-A huge thanks to Salvador from [Pi Labs](https://www.youtube.com/channel/UCgfQjdc5RceRlTGfuthBs7g) for helping me fix my errors in compiling mpv with the new OpenGL drivers.
+A huge thanks to my buddy Salvador from [Pi Lab](https://www.youtube.com/channel/UCgfQjdc5RceRlTGfuthBs7g) for helping me fix my errors in compiling mpv with the new OpenGL drivers.